important alert

 What is the salary range for a PF&R firefighter?

-As of July 2024, the salary range for a firefighter starts at $81,555- $108,382.
+As of July 2025, the salary range for a firefighter starts at $83,929- $111,538.
 Upon completing PF&R's paramedic field training evaluation program, firefighter paramedics are compensated an additional 13% of top-step firefighter pay.
+Per the current collective bargaining agreement, recruits/firefighters who possess or complete an apparatus operator certification (DPSST or other State of Oregon equivalent) and hold a valid state, unrestricted driver's license shall receive an additional premium of three percent (3%) of the top step firefighter base hourly rate.

 What is the benefit and retirement package for PF&R firefighters?